 In Example 3 however, the flights were booked separately on different tickets also Cathay and Air Asia do not have an interline agreement.
 Therefore, if either of the Cathay flights is delayed forcing you to miss your Air Asia flight the airline has no responsibility to rebook you or offer compensation.
 You could end up having to purchase an entirely new ticket from Kuala Lumpur to Sydney.

 When dealing with the airline staff it is important to remember that they may be under a lot of pressure from passengers.
 Stay calm and don’t get confrontational, nobody wants to deal with an angry person yelling in their face.
 You are much more likely to get a better resolution by remaining calm and rational.

 Politely ask the airline staff for recommendations on what options you have.
 Kindly ask them to do everything they can to change to an available route.

 If you are a frequent flyer it is worth mentioning this (especially if you are a premier status member) as the airline will typically prioritize you.

 If you are on a tight schedule – tell them that you would like the fastest/earliest option available and would be willing to travel on any airline or via any hub city if it results in an earlier arrival at your destination.

 Ask if there are any flights to nearby airports.
 For example, if your flight destination is JFK airport in New York, you could see if there are any flights into La Guardia or Newark.

 If you don’t have a confirmed seat, see if another passenger with a confirmed seat is willing to switch with you.

-Finally, take a look into what your travel insurance or credit card offers for flight delay or cancellation as there is often some form of coverage available.
-More details below…
+Finally, take a look into what your travel insurance or credit card offers for flight delays or cancellations as there is often some form of coverage available.
+More details are below…

 Overall be patient, if there is nothing available then there is no point stressing about it – simply control what you can control.